fallen-icarus/cardano-loans/GettingStarted.md

   --out-file tx.signed
 ```

 If the loan was fully paid off the `borrowerBeacon` was already burned and doesn't need to be burned here.

+When claiming an expired loan, make sure to add one to the expiration slot.
+The script uses `>=` to determine length of the loan.
+If the loan is fully paid, the `invalid-before` flag can be set to the current slot number.

 ### Closing an offer
 1. Export the loan validator script.